vscarmena/fizzbuzz-kotlin/README.md

 # FizzBuzz Kata

-This is the implementation for solving [FizzBuzz Kata](https://kata-log.rocks/fizz-buzz-kata) in Kotlin with TDD.
+The famous [FizzBuzz Kata](https://kata-log.rocks/fizz-buzz-kata) in Kotlin with [ApprovalTest](https://approvaltests.com/) and a TDD approach.

 ## Description